agentm/project-m36/docs/commits_in_constant_time.markdown

 In PostgreSQL, considering that the column/attribute has an index, *O(log(n))* reads are needed to identify on which pages in the table's on-disk storage the proper values can be found.
 Considering that the value *x* was previously described as random, despite the restriction, in the worst case, every page of the on-disk table may need to be read because each page could contain one value matching the restriction.
 This would necessitate reading *O(n)* tuples previously written to disk.
 After reading the tuples, the tuples must be filtered by the restriction to service the query.

 In Project:M36, the state of the database is determined to be the difference of the previous state *S* (before the *x+1* update above) and *S'* (after the update).
-The serialized update expression can be deserialized and and merged into the rewritten query:
+The serialized update expression can be deserialized and merged into the rewritten query:

 ```
 SELECT orig.a, orig.b, orig.c, x_orig + 1 AS x FROM (SELECT a, b, c, x AS x_orig FROM "BigTable"@S) AS orig WHERE x > 10000;
 ```

 where the *@* symbol references the state of "BigTable" at transaction state *S* in the past.
-The rewrite process can occur in constant time regarding the tuple count, but the execution does require reading the previous state *S* of "BigTable" and filtering it as expected, but its tuple read cost is equivalent to that of the same statement at *S'*: *O(log(n))* utilizing a b-tree index.
+The rewrite process can occur in constant time regarding the tuple count, but the execution does require reading the previous state *S* of "BigTable", filtering it as expected.
+The tuple read cost is equivalent to that of the same statement at *S'*: *O(log(n))* utilizing a b-tree index.

 ### Summary